andyharis/yii2-apigql/docs.md

 ```text
 // WHERE (username LIKE `%andyhar%`) OR (profile.firstName = 'andyhar')
 /clients?where=[["or","username:~andyhar","profile.firstName:=andyhar"]]

 // WHERE status=1 AND (profile.firstName LIKE `%andyhar%` OR profile.lastNmae LIKE '%andyhar%')
 /clients?where=[["and","status:=1",["or","profile.firstName:~andyhar","profile.lastName:~andyhar"]]]
 ````

+## Adding data

+To fetch data you must specify list of POST params: